On this page

 try:

-if (in_data["patient_name"] != ""):
+if in_data["patient_name"] != "":

-if (in_data["CPAP_pressure"] != "" and in_data["breath_rate"] != ""):
+if in_data["CPAP_pressure"] != "" and in_data["breath_rate"] != "":

-# Create with both name and CPAP data
+# Both name and CPAP data

 new_patient = Patient(